-The Earth is one of 9 planets, dark solid bodies which revolve in elliptical (roughly circular) orbits around the Sun.
-Even in ancient times 5 of these planets or "wanderers" among the stars were recognized because of their changing positions among the "fixed" stars which make up the constellations.
-Planets shine only by reflected sunlight.
+The Earth is one of nine planets, dark solid bodies which revolve in elliptical (roughly circular) orbits around the Sun.
+Even in ancient times five of these planets or "wanderers" among the stars were recognized because of their changing positions among the "fixed" stars which form the constellations.-Planets shine only by reflected sunlight.

 Mercury and Venus are closest to the Sun.
 Earth is third.
-Beyond Earth, in order, come Mars, Jupiter and Saturn (all sometimes visible as bright "stars") and Uranus, Neptune and Pluto (seen only in telescopes of fair power).
-Between Mars and Jupiter lies the orbits of hundreds of minor planets or asteroids, possibly the remnants of a tenth large planet which in the distant past became disintegrated.
+Beyond Earth, in order, come Mars, Jupiter and Saturn (all sometimes visible as bright "stars") and Uranus, Neptune and Pluto (seen only in telescopes).
+Between Mars and Jupiter lie the orbits of hundreds of minor planets or asteroids, possibly the remnants of a tenth large planet which in the distant past became disintegrated.

-Mercury, innermost and smallest of the planets, is usually too close to the Sun to be seen, but occasionally as it swings around the solar orb in its year of 88 days, it is visible for a few days just after sunset or just before sunrise.
-About Oct.
-13 this year it will be visible just after sunset, and on Nov.
-22, before sunrise.
+Mercury, innermost and smallest of the planets, is usually too close to the Sun to be seen, but occasionally as it swings around the located just south of Richmond Hill (Stop 23A, Yonge Street) is open to the public without charge for two hours each Saturday evening until October 30, starting a halfhour after sunset.
+If weather permits, the 74-inch telescope will be used to observe the heavens. solar orb in its year of 88 days, it is visible for a few days just after sunset or just before sunrise.
+It may be seen briefly as a "morning star" early this November, and as an "evening star" just after sunset in mid-January, 1949.